(Updated January 2023)

 How much does an ADU in Los Angeles cost?

-An accessory dwelling unit will vary greatly in cost based on the options and size you choose.
-As discussed, the most cost-effective option is to convert an existing detached garage.
+An accessory dwelling unit cost will vary greatly in cost based on the options and size you choose.
+As discussed, the most cost-effective option is to convert an existing garage into a ADU garage conversion.

 Since the major components already exist, the construction entails items such as constructing the fourth wall (where the garage door is currently), adding the interior components such as interior walls, a kitchen, bathroom, flooring, etc; adding windows and doors, plumbing, electrical, HVAC, insulation, and a new sewer line that will probably connect to the sewer lateral at the front of the main home.

 How much does a pre-fab ADU cost?

 Pre-fab or modular ADUs are getting a lot of attention recently.
 These homes are mostly constructed in a factory, shipped to your location, and assembled on site.
 Quite a few new companies have popped up that manufacture these pre-fab ADUs, which often come in several floorplans and design options.
 Some are ultra-high-end and expensive while others are meant to be entry-level.

 Pre-fab ADUs have some advantages and some disadvantages to traditional ADUs built onsite by general contractors.
 In terms of cost, they can initially seem cheaper than traditionally built ADUs, but it’s really important for consumers to include ALL the costs (not just the unit) such as taxes, shipping, craning, assembly, installation, permitting, utility connections, & foundations.

 How do I pay for an ADU?

 There are quite a few financing options for ADUs now, so it just depends on your needs.
 This ADU financing blog provides the details on many top options for ADU financing.

 Process and Timing